 All results from bacteriological and histopatological examinations are given in Table 2.
-In 2012, M. avium subsp. paratuberculosis was isolated from 2 goats with clinical signs of paratuberculosis in a goat herd in which M. avium subsp. paratuberculosis first was detected in 2002.
+Mycobacterium avium subsp. paratuberculosis was not isolated in Norway in 2013.

 Since the surveillance programme for paratuberculosis started in 1996, infection with M. avium subsp. paratuberculosis has been found in altogether 10 cattle herds, 6 sheep flocks and in 34 different goat herds of which the bacteria were detected for the first time in 27 of these (Figure 1).